 Art of Community – Rural SC

-Creating a way to support new leadership, generate energy, and motivate action in a rural region of South Carolina.
+Creating a way to support new leadership, generate energy, and motivate action in South Carolina’s rural communities.

 Art of Community – Rural SC advances the South Carolina Arts Commission’s commitment to rural development through arts, culture and creative placemaking.
 The initial pilot project was launched in 2016 in six rural South Carolina counties and in 2019 expanded to a total of 15: